 Part of Dad’s daily routine was to stop in at the Crystal Lake News Agency to buy a newspaper before commuting.
-Dave Donner was the owner & proprietor who sold local and city papers along with a myriad of different magazines.
+Dave Donner was the owner & proprietor who sold local and city papers and various magazines.
 Business was good for Dave in 1950 and when the space next door to him became vacant, he decided to expand and rent the larger store.
 Not long after hearing about Dave’s plans, my parents decided to rent his old store at the corner of Williams and Woodstock Street and open DREHER JEWELERS.

 Our jewelry store was definitely a family project.
 Dad’s experience made the dream possible and Mom’s intelligence, creativity and love of beauty were definite assets when channeled into the new store.
 My big brother helped out when he was home from college and my older sister helped in the afternoons after high school and on weekends.
 Being the youngest at home, I also assumed new responsibilities at dinner time and around the house.
 I had finally graduated from being the “baby” and was soon to have a new identity ”the jeweler’s daughter”.